pesader/pesader.github.io/content/posts/1st-contribution-hackathon/index.md

 - Avoid letters with descenders (g, y, q)
 - Avoid vowels (a, e, i, o, u)

 Tip: view switchers are usually good candidates for Access Keys!
-They look like this:
+They can often be found in preferences screens and look like this:

 ![](view-switcher-top.png)